jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-20/chapter-19.md

-+++
+---
+heading: "Chapters 19-22"
-title= "A Prince should not engage himself in Commerce" heading= "Chapter 19-22" date= 2015-09-25 image= "/covers/spirit.jpg" description= "The Spirit of the Laws Volume 1" linkb= "/research/montesquieu/spirit-of-the-laws/book-20/chapter-19" linkbtext= "Chapter 19" linkf= "/research/montesquieu/spirit-of-the-laws/book-20/chapter-23" linkftext= "Chapter 23"
+title: "A Prince should not engage himself in Commerce"
-+++
+weight: 12
+description: "Commerce Requires Men who are Competitive"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

-## Chapter 19= A Prince should not engage in Commerce
+## Chapter 19: A Prince should not engage in Commerce

 Theophilus saw a vessel laden with merchandises for his wife Theodora and ordered it to be burnt.
 He said= “I am Emperor, and you make me the master of a galley.
 How shall these poor men gain a livelihood, if we take their trade out of their hands?”